 Either to confirm or dispel the theory

-If you were based at Fort Bribie, Fort Cowan, Fort Rous or Fort Lytton in March 1943, could you please let me know if your diary shows an details of an explosion at sea around the 28 or 29 March 1943.
+If you were based at Fort Bribie, Fort Cowan, Rous Battery or Fort Lytton in March 1943, could you please let me know if your diary shows an details of an explosion at sea around the 28 or 29 March 1943.
 Better still, if you have heard of the possible accidental sinking of an American submarine in Moreton Bay in March 1943, I'd also like to hear from you.

 About 6 weeks later on 14 May 1943, Japanese Submarine I-177 sunk the hospital ship Centaur just outside Moreton Bay about 23 nautical miles ENE of Point Lookout on North Stradbroke Island.
 268 persons were killed in this tragic incident.